 - Timeouts: For

 Invoke-Command, you can specify a-SessionOptionwith a custom timeout.
-This prevents your script from hanging indefinitely on a problematic machine.$SessionOption = New-PSSessionOption -OperationTimeoutSeconds 60 # Timeout after 60 seconds # ... then in your Invoke-Command call: # Invoke-Command -ComputerName $Computer -SessionOption $SessionOption -ScriptBlock { ... } - Detailed Logging: Expanding on
+This prevents your script from hanging indefinitely on a problematic machine.$SessionOption = New-PSSessionOption -OperationTimeoutSeconds 60 # Timeout after 60 seconds # ... then in your Invoke-Command call: # Invoke-Command -ComputerName $Computer -SessionOption $SessionOption -ScriptBlock { ... } - Detailed Logging: Replace simple

-Write-Host, implement more robust logging to a file.
-This allows you to review which machines succeeded, which failed, and why, without needing to watch the console output.
+Write-Hostoutput with logging to a file.
+This lets you review which machines succeeded, which failed, and why, without watching the console.

 D. Scalability for Large Environments